-5.1.10 We have a History of Negative Operating Cash Flow and a Significant Accumulated Deficit.
+5.1.10 As a Development Company, we have a History of Negative Operating Cash Flow and a Significant Accumulated Deficit.
 We May Continue to Incur Losses and May Experience Negative Operating Cash Flow for the Foreseeable Future.

 We have incurred net losses in each fiscal year since our inception.
-For the year ended December 31, 2023, we incurred a net loss of \$11,445,131.
+For the year ended December 31, 2024, we incurred a net loss of \$31.4 million.

 There can be no assurance that we will generate any revenues or achieve profitability or that the Blackwater Gold Mine will generate earnings, operate profitably or provide a return on investment in the future.
 Our business strategies may not be successful and we may not be profitable in any future period.
 There can be no assurance that the underlying assumed levels of expenses will prove to be accurate.
 There can be no assurance that significant additional losses will not occur in the near future or that we will be profitable in the future.
-Our operating expenses and capital expenditures may increase in subsequent years as consultants, personnel and equipment associated with advancing exploration, development and commercial production of our properties are added.
+Our operating expenses and capital expenditures may increase in subsequent years as consultants, personnel and equipment associated with advancing further exploration, development and commercial production of our properties are added.

-The amount and timing of expenditures will depend on the progress of ongoing exploration and development, the results of consultants' analyses and recommendations, the rate at which operating losses are incurred, the execution of any joint venture agreements with strategic partners, our acquisition of additional properties and other factors, many of which are beyond our control.
+The amount and timing of expenditures will depend on the progress of ongoing construction activities, commissioning and ramp-up, the results of consultants' analyses and recommendations, the rate at which operating losses are incurred, the execution of any joint venture agreements with strategic partners, our acquisition of additional properties and other factors, many of which are beyond our control.